ratehub/code-style/typescript/README.md

 # General Style Standards
-We have a [Slack channel](https://ratehub.slack.com/archives/C04BZ8W3BPT) dedicated to TypeScript best practices.
+We have a [#typescript Slack channel](https://ratehub.slack.com/archives/C04BZ8W3BPT) dedicated to TypeScript best practices.
 Below here is a record of some discussions had there.

 ## Naming
 * all `interface` should begin with I, and use PascalCasing (example: `IEventEmitter`)